thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 ---
 layout: post
-post-title: Learn λ Calculus With Me - Introduction
+post-title: Learn λ Calculus With Me - Foundations
+excerpt: λ calculus was developed in the 1930s by Alonzo Church as a model for computability, and is a central concept in computer sciene.
+It was developed during the same time that Turing was developing his Turing machines, and was actually proven, by Turing, to be equivalant to a Turing machine in terms of modeling computability.
 category: blog
 ---

-#Learn λ Calculus With Me - Introduction
+#Learn λ Calculus With Me - Foundations
-_I'm currently working through [An Introduction to Functional Programming through Lambda Calculs](http://www.amazon.com/gp/product/0486478831).
+_I'm currently working through [An Introduction to Functional Programming through Lambda Calculus](http://www.amazon.com/gp/product/0486478831).
 As an exercise I'm taking functions from each chapter and implementing them in JavaScript.
 You can check out the project on [GitHub](https://github.com/wilhelmson/lambdajs);
 I'll be updating it as I complete each chapter._